-NECPA Standard Possible Evidence for Verification SAI # 13.1 At least annually, directors, parents, program staff and other ancillary professionals must be involved in a written evaluation of the program's effectiveness in meeting the needs of children and parents.
+NECPA Standard Possible Evidence for Verification SAI # 13.1 At least annually, directors, parents, program staff and other ancillary professionals must be involved in a written evaluation of the program's effectiveness in meeting the needs of children and families.
 This assessment is programmatic and is not an assessment of the individual child's progress.
-Documentation may include: Program Evaluation Policy/Procedure A-135 13.2 This evaluation is then be used to inform the program's continuous quality improvement plan.
-Based upon the annual evaluation, the program identifies at least two goals and the specific action steps towards completing those goals.
+Documentation may include:Annual Program Review Policy and Procedure A-89 A-135 13.2 This evaluation is then be used to inform the program's continuous quality improvement plan.
+Based upon the annual evaluation, the program identifies at least two goals and the specific action steps towards completing those goals and identifies the program staff member responsible for its completion.
 This evaluation must also include feedback from both parents and staff.
-Documentation may include: • Program Evaluation Policy/Procedure A-137 13.3 Asking parent/guardian input is important to developing and maintaining a quality child care program.
+The results of the annual evaluation and goals are shared with the program staff, parents and stakeholders.
+Documentation may include: Annual Program Review Policy and Procedure A-89 A-137 13.3 Asking parent/guardian input is important to developing and maintaining a quality child care program.
 This process can be accomplished by holding forums or small group meetings to receive feedback from parents/guardians.
 Programs also offer parents/guardians an opportunity to respond in writing anonymously.
-Documentation may include: • Program Evaluation Policy/Procedure A-136
+Documentation may include:Annual Program Review Policy and Procedure A-89 A-136